 Now Fold the bottom and sides neatly to complete the bag.

-Now it’s looking just like a store-bought brown paper bag.
+Now it’s looking just like a store-bought brown lunch bag.

 Step 11: Make the Turkeys Head

 Now that your paper bag is complete.
 Fold the top part down and cut into a curved shape.